Module palletjack.load

 self.gis = gis

-"""Adds new features to existing hosted feature layer from new dataframe.
+"""Adds new features/rows to existing hosted feature layer/table from a new dataframe.

 Args:

-dataframe (pd.DataFrame.spatial): Spatially enabled dataframe of data to be added
+dataframe (pd.DataFrame): Dataframe of data to be added

 Raises: